aryanchauhan21/aryanchauhan21/README.md

 ### Hi there, My name is Aryan Chauhan and i love to create. 👋
 #### I am a full time undergraduate student of Mathematics and Computing at Delhi Technological University.

-- ⚡ I love to make Android apps giving life to my ideas.
-I also do backend web development using Django.
-(I love the simplicity of it)
+- ⚡ I love to make Mobile apps giving life to my ideas.
+I use Native Android as well as Flutter for App development.
-- 🔭 I’m currently working at honing my problem solving skills and also on some interesting Android projects.
+- 🔭 I’m currently interning at Udaan.com and working on some amazing as well as challenging projects.
-- 🌱 I’m always learning new skills empowering myself to create whatever i want.
+- 🌱 I’m always learning new skills, empowering myself to create whatever i want.

 ### Connect with me: